 The Temple, where Spartan youths were ritually flogged in public in order to show their manliness, is to be found on the North East edge of the town.
-Park by the brown sign and walk down a rather dodgy dirt track which was strewn with old clothes and rubbish and did not give a good first impression.
+We parked by the brown sign and walked down a rather dodgy dirt track which was strewn with old clothes and rubbish and did not give a good first impression.

 The second impression is not much better as the site itself is closed to the public which is a shame but you can still see some remains through the fence.